-But today, she was going to edit some older blog posts.
+But today, she was going to re-work some older blog posts.

 It's been a while.
-And her writing has grown quite a bit since.
+And her writing has grown quite a bit since she started blogging.

-But the initial fear didn't even tickle the surface of just how "bad" her older posts were—at least in comparison to her new stuff.
+But the initial fear didn't even scrape the surface of just how "bad" her older posts were—at least in comparison to her new stuff.

-Opening the first post, it was undeniable that she'd matured as a writer.
+Opening that first post, it was undeniable that she'd matured as a writer.

-The problem is, that unintentionally regurgitated drivel of a post was shared over 3.8-thousand times.
+The problem is, that first unintentionally regurgitated drivel of a post was shared over 3.8-thousand times.

 Why'd she let her precious online presence develop so many deepening potholes?

 You can follow her, frantically digging through older content trying to fix everything in one shot, or you can [re]start smarter.

 - A content style guide you create for your own writing

-If you want to build a more loyal and satisfied audience, while leveling up your credibility, then this post is perfect for you.
+If you want to build a more loyal and satisfied audience, while leveling up your credibility, then this post is just what you're looking for.

 But first, snag my 8 simple content hacks to help you create a better, stronger blog. [ It's FREE. ]